How to Adjust New Fuel Pressure Regulator: A Simple Guide

 After making adjustments, check the pressure again.
 You may need to repeat the process a few times until the pressure matches your car's requirements.

 #Step 7.
-Reconnecting Vacuum Line for Normal Operation
+Reconnecting the Vacuum Line for Normal Operation

 Once you've achieved the desired pressure with the vacuum line disconnected, reconnect it back to its original position.
 This will adjust the pressure slightly, but it should still be within the proper range.